Illumina/manta/docs/developerGuide/README.md

     oss << "Can't find return edge to node index: " << _index << ":" << fromIndex << " in remote node index: " << _index << ":" << fromNodeEdgeIter.first << "\n"
         << "\tlocal_node: " << fromNode
         << "\tremote_node: " << remoteNode;

+    // Note that the struct 'edge_error_info" is just an arbitrary tag name applied to this string, any name can be
-    e << boost::error_info<struct edge_error_info,std::string>(oss.str());
+    // used for this purpose at each exception decoration site: e << boost::error_info<struct edge_error_info,std::string>(oss.str());
     throw;
 }